emyarod/orcabot/README.md

 ```
 .addlastfm <last.fm username>
 ```
-`.addlastfm <username>` stores the message sender's hostname and current IRC handle in the bot's database for usage with the `.np`, `.charts`, and `.compare` commands.
+`.addlastfm <username>` stores the message sender's hostname and current IRC handle in the bot's database for usage with the `.np` and `.charts` commands.
 User must be identified/authenticated on the server for this feature to be of any significant usefulness.

 ####Now playing
 ```